-Mechanics would recommend servicing your brake fluid every one to two years, to keep your brakes in good working order.
-Over time, the brake fluid will naturally absorb some moisture, so having them checked and serviced regularly will give you peace of mind that you won’t experience vapour in the brake lines.
+To keep your brakes in good working order, mechanics would recommend servicing your brake fluid every one to two years.
+Over time, the brake fluid will absorb some moisture, so having them checked and serviced regularly will give you peace of mind that you won’t experience vapour in the brake lines.

 How Can I Top Up My Car’s Brake Fluid?

 Here’s a step-by-step guide to topping up your car’s brake fluid reservoir:

 - Park on a flat surface – before you pop the bonnet, make sure you’re parked somewhere level.
 A slope could give you an inaccurate reading when it comes to checking your brake fluid level

 - Locate the brake fluid reservoir– This is mounted on the brake booster against the bulkhead; it is normally an opaque white plastic container.